dailydotdev/docs/docs/key-features/feeds.md

 ## My feed

-Your feed contains articles that are relevant to you and your interests (once you have set it up).
+Your feed contains posts that are relevant to you and your interests (once you have set it up).

 ### Creating your personal feed
 If you are new to daily.dev, the first thing we strongly recommend is setting up filters on your feed.
-This will unlock the true power of daily.dev, showing articles that are relevant to your interests.
+This will unlock the true power of daily.dev, showing posts that are relevant to your interests.

 There are three guides to help you get the most out of your feed:
 1. a detailed guide on how to [set up your feed](docs/setting-up-your-feed/filtering-content-feed).